devtron-labs/devtron/docs/user-guide/creating-application/workflow/cd-pipeline.md

 Devtron now supports attaching multiple deployment pipelines to a single build pipeline, in its workflow editor.
 This feature lets you deploy an image first to stage, run tests and then deploy the same image to production.

+Please follow the steps mentioned below to create sequential pipelines :

+1. After creating CI/build pipeline, create a CD pipeline by clicking on the `+` sign on CI pipeline and configure the CD pipeline as per your requirements.
+2. To add another CD Pipeline sequentially after previous one, again click on + sign on the last CD pipeline.
+3. Similarly, you can add multiple CD pipelines by clicking + sign of the last CD pipeline, each deploying in different environments.

 ![](../images/sequential-workflow.jpg)

+> Note: Deleting a CD pipeline also deletes all the K8s resources associated with it and will bring a disruption in the deployed micro-service.
+Before deleting a CD pipeline, please ensure that the associated resources are not being used in any production workload.